ainaimi/IMCS/syllabus.md

 ### Health considerations

-At the very first sign of not feeling well, stay at home and reach out for a health consultation.
-Please consult the campus FAQ for how to get the health consultation.
-As you know, Emory does contact tracing if someone has been diagnosed with COVID-19.
-A close contact is defined as someone you spend more than 15 minutes with, at a distance less than 6 feet, not wearing facial coverings.
-This typically means your roommates, for example.
+At the very first sign of not feeling well, please stay at home.
+You will not be penalized for not showing up to class because you are feeling ill.

 ## RSPH POLICIES